Richard Rothe: Biography

-Richard Rothe was born at Posen, then part of Prussia.
+Richard Rothe was born in Posen, then part of Prussia.
 He studied theology in the universities of Heidelberg and Berlin (1817–20) under Karl Daub, Schleiermacher and Neander, the philosophers and historians G. W. F. Hegel, Friedrich Creuzer and F. C. Schlosser exercising a considerable influence in shaping his thought.
-From 1820 to 1822 he was in the clerical seminary at Wittenberg.
+From 1820 to 1822 he was in the clerical seminary in Wittenberg.
 In the autumn of 1823 he was appointed chaplain to the Kingdom of Prussia embassy in Rome, of which Baron Bunsen was the head.
 This post he exchanged in 1828 for a professorship in the Wittenberg theological seminary, of which in 1832 he became also second director and ephorus, and hence in 1837 he removed to Heidelberg as professor and director of a new clerical seminary; in 1849 he accepted an invitation to Bonn as professor and university preacher, but in 1854 he returned to Heidelberg as professor of theology, and afterwards became a member of the Oberkirchenrath, a position he held until his death.
 He died in Heidelberg.